qgis/QGIS-Documentation/source/docs/user_manual/processing/toolbox.rst

 Algorithms run from the processing framework --- this is also true of most of the external applications whose algorithms are exposed through it.
-Do not perform any reprojection on input layers and assume that all of them are already in a common coordinate system and ready to be analized.
+Do not perform any reprojection on input layers and assume that all of them are already in a common coordinate system and ready to be analyzed.
 Whenever you use more than one layer as input to an algorithm, whether vector or raster, it is up to you to make sure that they are all in the same coordinate system.